Vascular & Interventional Radiology Fellowship

 The program also offers a dedicated pre-clinical research laboratory, the John S. Dunn Research Foundation Center for Radiological Sciences.
 It is equipped with two angiography suites, a CT scanner and veterinary and basic science laboratory services to fully accommodate the interventional research scientist.

-St. Luke’s Episcopal Hospital houses the Texas Heart Institute, one of the nation’s leading institutions devoted to cardiovascular medicine.
-St. Luke’s facilities include 959 inpatient beds as well as a 29-story outpatient medical office building.
+CHI St. Luke’s Medical Center houses the Texas Heart Institute, one of the nation’s leading institutions devoted to cardiovascular medicine.
+St. Luke’s facilities include 750 inpatient beds as well as a 29-story outpatient medical office building.
 In addition, it is a leading center for liver transplantation.
+This is the primary teaching hospital for Baylor College of Medicine.

 Memorial Hermann Hospital, the primary teaching hospital for The University of Texas-Houston Medical School, is a Level 1 trauma center.
 Memorial Hermann Hospital operates more than 650 beds, 41% of which consist of monitored and critical care beds.